History of the Muslim Brotherhood in Egypt: 2013 Egyptian removal of Morsi

 On 3 July, the head of the Egyptian Armed Forces, General Abdel Fattah el-Sisi, announced President Mohamed Morsi removal from power, suspension of the constitution, and new presidential and Shura Council elections.
 The crackdown that followed has been called more damaging to the Brotherhood's "core organization" than any "in eight decades".

 On 14 August, the government declared a month-long state of emergency beginning at 16:00, and the military commenced raids to remove camps of Brotherhood supporters from sit-ins being held throughout the country.
 Violence escalated rapidly lasting several days and led to the deaths of 638 people—595 civilians and 43 police officers.
 Some 4000 were injured.
 In retaliation Brotherhood supporters looted and burned police stations and dozens of churches.
 By 19 August, al Jazeera reported that "most" of the Brotherhood's leaders were in custody.
 On that day Supreme Leader (Mohammed Badie) was arrested, crossing a "red line", as even Hosni Mubarak had never arrested him.
 Other high-profile members of the Brotherhood (including Khairat El-Shater, and Saad al-Katatni) were arrested or ordered arrested.

 On 23 September, a court ordered the group outlawed and its assets seized.
 Two days later security forces shuttered the main office of the newspaper of the Freedom and Justice Party, and confiscated its equipment.

-As of 2024
+As of 2025

-As of early 2024, the movement was reportedly afflicted with both internal disputes and government repression.
-Its Supreme Guide, Mohamed Badie, his two deputies, Khairat Al-Shater and Mahmoud Ezzat, and thousands of cadres, parliamentary deputies and prominent members throughout Egypt had been arrested.
+As of early 2024, the movement was reportedly afflicted with both internal disputes and continued government repression.
+Its Supreme Guide, Mohamed Badie, his two deputies, Khairat Al-Shater and Mahmoud Ezzat, and thousands of cadres, parliamentary deputies and prominent members throughout Egypt had been arrested following the overthrow of Morsi and remained in prison.

+The Turkish government had offered the Brotherhood "refuge and a platform" following its repression in Egypt, but in 2022 began "scaling back" support for the group to repair relations with Arab countries as Turkey was suffering from an economic downturn.
+In July 2025, a leader of the Brotherhood, Mohamed Abdel Hafiz, was arrested in Turkey, allegedly for his part in planning/organizing terrorist plots in Egypt.